samhiggie/DatacardCreator/README.md

 Contains various utility things for the data card creator, the loader and unroller.

 ## CreateDatacard.py
+This is the main driving script for creating datacards.

+### Options
+- `--AnalysisConfigFiles`: (required) takes any number of arguments, should be the analysis config files.
+Supports wildcarding
+- `--SampleConfigFiles`: (required) takes any number of arguments, should the sample config files.
+Supports wildcarding.
+- `--OutputFileName`: (Optional but recommended) provides the name for the final datacard file created.
+Otherwise it uses a default name of "NewDatacard.root"

 ## Disclaimer
 This code is thorough, but not particularly efficient.
 I am working on increasing the efficiency, but